 11. Please dispose of

-All glass in specially-marked cardboard boxes (Several in the lab room)
+All glass in specially-marked cardboard boxes (in the lab room near the door)

 Metal sharps (needles, razor blades, etc.) in the plastic sharps waste container.